drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_TASK_LAGOON_PROJECT`

-The Lagoon project to run taks for.
+The Lagoon project to run tasks for.

 Default value: `UNDEFINED`